MingxiaGuo/English/EF/workshop&FacetoFace.md

 ```
 # Fashion · Describing clothing
 by th end of this lesson, you will be able to choose clothes to buy for different occasions and explain your choices.

+1. choose clothes to buy for different occasions and explain your choices

+2. Describe the appearance of common types of clothing

 ## Vocabulary
 * casual
 * formal